No Cook Refrigerator Pickles

 Why You'll Love This Recipe

-• Fridge pickles are easy to make.
+• Quick pickles are easy to make.
 All you need are some mason jars, new lids, and a few simple ingredients.
 You don't need any special equipment to make this quick pickle recipe.

 • Nothing could be more delicious.
 I never knew how good pickled vegetables could be until I made my own.
 Whether you cut the cucumbers into thick or thin slices...it doesn't matter!
 Homemade pickles are a great way to preserve nature's bounty.